 In connection with the distribution, each FTAI option held by our Manager, the employees of our Manager (including our officers), and the non-employee directors of FTAI, in each case as of the date of the distribution will be converted into an adjusted FTAI option and a new FTAI Infrastructure option.
-The exercise price of each adjusted FTAI option and new FTAI Infrastructure option will be set to collectively maintain the intrinsic value of the FTAI option and the new FTAI Infrastructure option, respectively, to the fair market value of the underlying shares as of the distribution.
+The exercise price of each adjusted FTAI option and new FTAI Infrastructure option will be set to collectively maintain the intrinsic value of the FTAI option immediately prior to the distribution and to maintain the ratio of the exercise price of the adjusted FTAI option and the new FTAI Infrastructure option, respectively, to the fair market value of the underlying shares as of the distribution.
 The terms and conditions applicable to each new FTAI Infrastructure option will be substantially similar to the terms and conditions otherwise applicable to the corresponding FTAI option as of the date of distribution.
 The grant of such new FTAI Infrastructure options will not reduce the number of shares of common stock otherwise available for issuance under the Plan.